usnistgov/ARIAC/wiki/tutorials/building_from_source.md

 ### Building Release versus Debug builds

-To build packages in debug mode with debug symbols, add `cmake` args specifying the build type.
+* To build packages in debug mode with debug symbols, add `cmake` args specifying the build type.

-For example, to rebuild all package in debug mode use:
+* For example, to rebuild all package in debug mode use:

 ```
 catkin build --cmake-args -DCMAKE_BUILD_TYPE=Debug
 ```

-To build in release use:
+* To build in release use:

 ```
 catkin build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

-For more info see the [documentation on CMAKE_BUILD_TYPE](https://cmake.org/cmake/help/v3.5/variable/CMAKE_BUILD_TYPE.html).
+* For more info see the [documentation on CMAKE_BUILD_TYPE](https://cmake.org/cmake/help/v3.5/variable/CMAKE_BUILD_TYPE.html).

 ## Testing GEAR

-Run this command to run both unit and integration tests to make sure GEAR is working correctly.
+* Run this command to run both unit and integration tests to make sure GEAR is working correctly.

 ```
-catkin test --no-deps osrf_gear test_ariac
+catkin test --no-deps nist_gear test_ariac
 ```

-The above command says to run tests for the `osrf_gear` and `test_ariac` package.
+* The above command says to run tests for the `osrf_gear` and `test_ariac` package.
-Unit tests (shorter, but less coverage) are in `osrf_gear`.
+* Unit tests (shorter, but less coverage) are in `osrf_gear`.
-Long running integration tests are in `test_ariac`.
+* Long running integration tests are in `test_ariac`.

 ## Running gear

-After building all packages, the workspace must be sourced before building.
+* After building all packages, the workspace must be sourced before building.
-Always source the workspace in a new terminal.
+* Always source the workspace in a new terminal.
-Never source the workspace in a terminal where you run `catkin build`.
+* Never source the workspace in a terminal where you run `catkin build`.

 To source the workspace: